|

 composition, whereas on each half remains 21 or 3 x 7 squares.
 22 and 7 are connected through

+the rational approximation of p = 22/7.
 Number 22 also invokes the total number of Hebrew alefbeth, and numbers 3, 7, and 12 (= 22-3-7) are the numbers

 of divisions of Hebrew alefbeth into three groups described in Sepher Yetzirah - The Book of Formation, a fundamental kabbalistic